htcondor/htcondor/docs/users-manual/submitting-a-job.rst

     a C language or Perl format specifier.
 If no ``format-specifier`` is specified, "%d" is used as the format specifier.
  ``$RANDOM_CHOICE(choice1, choice2, choice3, …)``
-    A random choice of one of the parameters in the list of parameters is made.
-For example, if one of the integers 0-8 (inclusive) should be randomly chosen:
+    ` <index://$RANDOM_CHOICE() function macro>`__ A random choice
+    of one of the parameters in the list of parameters is made.
+For example, if one of the integers 0-8 (inclusive) should be randomly
+    chosen:

     ::

           $RANDOM_CHOICE(0,1,2,3,4,5,6,7,8)

  ``$RANDOM_INTEGER(min, max [, step])``
-    A random integer within the range min and max, inclusive, is selected.
+    ` <index://in configuration;$RANDOM_INTEGER()>`__ A random integer
+    within the range min and max, inclusive, is selected.
 The optional step parameter controls the stride within the range, and it defaults to the value 1.
 For example, to randomly chose an even integer in the range 0-8 (inclusive):

     ::